Kidney Disease Diet Tips: How to Build a Kidney-Friendly Plate

 1. What is the life expectancy of a person with kidney disease?

-It varies by stage and care.
-With early detection, treatment, and a proper kidney disease diet, many people live full lives.
+It depends on the stage and how well it’s managed.
+With early detection, good treatment, and a kidney-friendly diet, many people live long, full lives.

-2. What happens when you have a kidney disease?
+2. What happens when you have kidney disease?

 3. What foods should you avoid if you have kidney disease?